 Professor Catalano's main clinical interests are cardiovascular and oncological imaging.
 He leads research in digital health and innovations at the Sapienza University of Rome, focusing on integrating digital health data to develop precision medicine and digital and biological twins, to improve diagnosis, treatment and prognosis.
 His research track record is in digital health in cardiovascular and oncological diseases, for which he collaborates with numerous centres worldwide.
 He has been awarded several grants as a principal investigator coordinating numerous centres.

-Professor Catalano is 1st Vice-President and a member of the ESR Board of Directors.
+Professor Catalano is the ESR President.
 He has also chaired the ESR Educational Committee and has served in numerous other committees and sub-committees of the ESR and ESR sub-speciality societies.

 Professor Catalano represents the ESR on the Board of the European Cancer Organisation (ECO), in which he co-chairs the committee Digital Health.